-Theatre marketing in the Digital Age: Pt.
+Theatre marketing ideas for the Digital Age: Pt.
 1

-Network9 is based in the heart of New York City, the theatre capital of the world.
-We all love the theatre and want our Broadway and off-Broadway friends to fill those seats by becoming a smash hit ONLINE!
+Network9 is based in New York City, the theatre capital of the world.
+We all love the theatre and want all Broadway and off-Broadway seats to be filled.
+Here are 4 theater marketing ideas to becoming a smash hit ONLINE!

 After working in the branding, design and web presence business as long as we have, we’ve all noticed something: most theaters aren’t using marketing technology to their advantage.
 Really?